Akash-Sare03/AI_Research_Gap_Finder/README.md

 ## 🔍 How the App Works (Simple Explanation)

-1. Upload Your Paper
+ **1. Upload Your Paper**
-Start by uploading any research paper in PDF format.
+- Start by uploading any research paper in PDF format.
 The app reads the entire paper and splits it into small, meaningful chunks.
-Each chunk is converted into a mathematical representation (called a vector) so the system can understand and search through the content intelligently.
+Each chunk is - converted into a mathematical representation (called a vector) so the system can understand and search through the content intelligently.

-2. Ask Questions & Get Answers
+**2. Ask Questions & Get Answers**
-You can ask any question about the paper, like:
+- You can ask any question about the paper, like:

-"What are the limitations of this research?"
+- "What are the limitations of this research?"

-"What methodology was used?"
+- "What methodology was used?"

-"What are the research gaps?"
+- "What are the research gaps?"

-The app searches through the paper, finds the most relevant sections, and gives you an answer with:
+- The app searches through the paper, finds the most relevant sections, and gives you an answer with:

-Confidence Score: Shows how confident the answer is (High/Medium/Low)
+- Confidence Score: Shows how confident the answer is (High/Medium/Low)

-Page Citations: Exactly which page the information came from
+- Page Citations: Exactly which page the information came from

-Source Text: The actual quote from the paper
+- Source Text: The actual quote from the paper

-3. Discover Research Gaps & Limitations
+**3. Discover Research Gaps & Limitations**
-The app automatically finds:
+- The app automatically finds:

-Explicit Limitations – What the authors themselves admit (with direct quotes and page numbers)
+- Explicit Limitations – What the authors themselves admit (with direct quotes and page numbers)

-Inferred Limitations – What the system logically deduces from the methodology, dataset, or experiments
+- Inferred Limitations – What the system logically deduces from the methodology, dataset, or experiments

-Research Gaps – What's missing from the paper, categorized as High/Medium/Low priority
+- Research Gaps – What's missing from the paper, categorized as High/Medium/Low priority

-Actionable Improvements – Specific suggestions on what to change and why
+- Actionable Improvements – Specific suggestions on what to change and why

-4. 5-Agent Discovery (The AI Scientist Team)
+**4. 5-Agent Discovery (The AI Scientist Team)**
-This is where the magic happens.
+- This is where the magic happens.
 The app creates a virtual team of 5 AI agents that work together:

-Agent	Role
+- Agent	Role
-Concept Mapper	Reads the paper and extracts core concepts and ideas Idea Theorist	Generates a completely new breakthrough idea Peer Referee	Challenges the idea, finds flaws and edge cases Self-Correction Lead	Fixes the flaws and strengthens the idea Blueprint Lead	Creates a step-by-step testing roadmap The result?
+- Concept Mapper	Reads the paper and extracts core concepts and ideas
+- Idea Theorist	Generates a completely new breakthrough idea
+- Peer Referee	Challenges the idea, finds flaws and edge cases
+- Self-Correction Lead	Fixes the flaws and strengthens the idea
+- Blueprint Lead	Creates a step-by-step testing roadmap
+- The result?
 A completely new discovery that is NOT mentioned anywhere in the original paper!

-5. Live Literature Comparison
+**5. Live Literature Comparison**
-The app searches online (arXiv, PubMed, IEEE, Semantic Scholar) for similar research papers.
+- The app searches online (arXiv, PubMed, IEEE, Semantic Scholar) for similar research papers.
 It shows you:

-What similar papers exist
+- What similar papers exist

-What they cover that your paper doesn't
+- What they cover that your paper doesn't

-How your paper compares to the broader research landscape
+- How your paper compares to the broader research landscape

-6. Export Reports
+**6. Export Reports**
-Once you're done analyzing, you can download everything as:
+- Once you're done analyzing, you can download everything as:

-PDF Report – A complete, well-formatted document
+- PDF Report – A complete, well-formatted document

-Markdown Report – For editing or sharing on platforms like GitHub
+- Markdown Report – For editing or sharing on platforms like GitHub

-7. Plain-English Summary
+**7. Plain-English Summary**
-If you're not a subject matter expert, the app can translate the entire analysis into simple, easy-to-understand language.
+- If you're not a subject matter expert, the app can translate the entire analysis into simple, easy-to-understand language.
 Perfect for students, non-experts, or anyone who wants a quick overview.

-8. 'New to the World' Discoveries
+**8. 'New to the World' Discoveries**
-The system goes beyond what's in the paper and finds:
+- The system goes beyond what's in the paper and finds:

-Paradigm Shifts – Completely new ways to approach the problem
+- Paradigm Shifts – Completely new ways to approach the problem

-Cross-Domain Connections – Applying ideas from one field to another
+- Cross-Domain Connections – Applying ideas from one field to another

-Hidden Flaws – Things the authors might have missed
+- Hidden Flaws – Things the authors might have missed

-Unexplored Combinations – Ideas that have never been combined before
+- Unexplored Combinations – Ideas that have never been combined before

 ### 🚀 Quick Start (Local Setup)
 1. Clone the Repository